Bram Stoker: Commemorations

+A monument to Stoker has been erected at the Borgo Pass, 45 kilometres from Bistritz (Romania) at an altitude of 1,200 metres.

 On 8 November 2012, Stoker was honoured with a Google Doodle on Google's homepage commemorating the 165th anniversary of his birth.

 An annual festival takes place in Dublin, the birthplace of Bram Stoker, in honour of his literary achievements.
-The 2014 Bram Stoker Festival encompassed literary, film, family, street, and outdoor events, and ran from October 24 to 27 in Dublin.
-The festival is supported by the Bram Stoker Estate and funded by Dublin City Council and Fáilte Ireland.
+The Dublin City Council Bram Stoker Festival encompasses spectacles, literary events, film, family-friendly activities and outdoor events, and takes place every October Bank Holiday Weekend in Dublin.
+The festival is supported by the Bram Stoker Estate and is funded by Dublin City Council.